 Afterwards, we headed out to explore the town of Bethlehem.
 Our first stop was to the pottery makers, where we watched as they made a vase!
 My son asked how much the vase sold for, and he was told 2 pieces of silver.
-They couldn’t believe him when he said he was 10 years old and didn’t have a job!
 I love how interactive it is!

 We were told he was making a flute for the festival the next day.

 We sat and listened to the story of King David when he was just a shepherd boy and fought the giant, Goliath.